 Our warm and caring environment and excellent teaching staff mean that children settle very quickly into life at St James's.

 We look forward to welcoming your child to St James's and helping them realise their potential.

 Right of Appeal

 If you are unsuccessful you may ask us for the reasons for the refusal of a place.
 These reasons will be related to the oversubscription criteria listed in the policy and you will have the right of appeal to an independent panel.
 Should you wish to appeal please contact the school for more information.

 In light of the current issues regarding the Coronavirus pandemic, appeal hearings for entry in September 2021 will be by video or phone conference.
 The date for the hearing will be given 14 days in advance.

 Admissions appeals are organised by the local authority who provide an online appeals form on the following portal which also allows for supporting documents to be uploaded.
 The deadline for lodging appeals is midday Friday 28th May 2021.

 Your case will be heard by an independent Appeals Panel, which is a legally constituted committee of people who were not involved in the initial allocation of places.
 You will be asked to present your case to the Panel.
 The Panel's decision is binding on the school.

 'Catholic' means a member of a Church in full communion with the See of Rome.
 This includes the Eastern Catholic Churches.
 This will normally be evidenced by a certificate of baptism in a Catholic Church or a certificate of reception into the full communion of the Catholic Church.
 For the purposes of this definition, it includes a looked after child living with a family where at least one of the parents is Catholic.

-A Certificate of Catholic Practice can be obtained from the priest at the church where you normally worship or downloaded from the Diocese of Westminster website.
+A Certificate of Catholic Practice can be downloaded from the Diocese of Westminster website.